wish2023/tp/docs/UserGuide.md

 ### Delete task: `delete` or `dl`
 Deletes the specified task from the planner.
+ATHENA will ensure to leave the index of other tasks untouched.

 #### Format: `delete INDEX`